ferdinandhubbard981/gnucash-diff/README.md

 diff.Core contains the diff functionality.

+diff.Api is a rest api with an endpoint that takes two gnucash files and returns the diff in a formatted string.

-diff.Cli is a console app that allows you to use find the diff between two gnucash files
+diff.Cli is a console app that allows you to use find the diff between two gnucash files.

 diff.Tests contains tests for diff.Core

+diff.Api.Tests contains tests for diff.Api

 Dependencies:
 - [Gnucash](https://www.gnucash.org/download.phtml)